jrlmontejo/90northmedia.com/README.md

 # White Widget Wordpress Boilerplate #

+A boilerplate to kickstart the development of Wordpress projects

 ### How do I get set up? ###

 1. Download and install composer - [https://getcomposer.org/](https://getcomposer.org/)